JMagic-Learner/Regex-Made-Easy/gist-template.md

-# Regex Expressions - Finding "Nemo"
+# Regex Expressions - Finding "URL"

 Somewhere along the line as a coder, you've probably heard of Regex Expressions.
-An regex expression is essentially a search function built into many coding engines that allows the user to find specific text.
+An regex expression is essentially a search function that allows the user to modify the parameters of the search.

 ## Summary

 We are going to search for a specific url in a list of urls.
-Think of trying to search through a list of websites and thier corresponding passwords.

-Take these following website urls.
-This is pretty standard plaintext.
+Take these following website urls for example.
+This list is going to be a target sheet for your REGEX expressions.

 TARGET URL (What needs to be searched via REGEX)